Friday, May 1, 2026

 When these references are linked, the brand name naturally becomes the anchor text.

-Over time, these references appear across many different sources and environments.
+Over time, these references appear across many different sources and environments, illustrating how anchors are selected in context.
 The backlink profile begins to reflect a repeated pattern of brand mentions converted into links.

 This pattern mirrors how information spreads online.
 People reference sources they trust, and those references often become hyperlinks within the content.